 Chester’s only news theatre, the Tatler News Theatre opened for business on 2nd December 1936.
 The cinema, which was in Foregate Street, was owned by Chester (Times) Theatres Ltd, run by a Mr Corry Fennel.
 The company also ran shows in Manchester and Leeds.

-The cinema was designed by J. W. Barrow for Warrington architects William & Segar Owen.
-The building, which cost around Â£20,000 to build had a large long foyer.
+The cinema was designed by J. W. Barrow for Warrington architects William Owen & Segar Owen.
+The building, which cost around Â£20,000 to build had a large, long foyer.
 On the walls were frames holding photographs from forthcoming attractions.
-On show were four samian-ware vessels, discovered during the sinking of the foundations.
+On show were four simian-ware vessels, discovered during the sinking of the foundations.

-The projection room was equipped with Simplex projectors, Peeless carbon arcs and RCA sound.
+The projection room was equipped with Simplex projectors, Peerless carbon arcs and RCA sound.
 At the time of closing BTH xenons provided the illumination.

 The cinema closed on 18 December 1970.
 The last seven-day picture was Donald Sutherland in “M.A.S.H.”.
 The last late-night double feature programme was Dirk Bogarde in “Accident” & Carol Lynley in “Blue Jeans”.
 The building and adjoining properties were demolished in 1971 and a C & A store was built on the site.
 Later a Woolworth’s store and in 2014 a Primark store.

 Just login to your account and subscribe to this theater.